lyokha/nginx-haskell-module/haskell/ngx-export-distribution/README.md

-Building is a bit cumbersome: it expects explicit option *--prefix* at the configuration step (which will be interpreted as the first part of the *rpath* by utility *hslibdeps*), and requires explicit ghc option *-o* at the build step which is as well used by *hslibdeps* as the name of the target library.
+Building is a bit cumbersome: it expects explicit option *--prefix* at the configuration step (which will be interpreted as the first part of the *rpath* by utility *hslibdeps*) and explicit ghc option *-o* at the build step which is as well used by *hslibdeps* as the name of the target library.

 Let's build the example with commands *cabal v1-configure* and *cabal v1-build* (the *v2-* commands should probably work as well).